patrickfav/armadillo/README.md

 Various security frameworks exists in Java: [BouncyCastle](https://www.bouncycastle.org/), [Conscrypt](https://github.com/google/conscrypt), [Facebook Conceal](https://github.com/facebook/conceal).
-The problem is that these libraries are usually huge and require manual updates to have all the latents security fixes.
+The problem is that these libraries are usually huge and require manual updates to have all the latest security fixes.
 This library however depends on the default JCA provider (although the developer may choose a different one).
 This puts trust in the device and it's implementation, while expecting frequent security patches.
 Usually the default provider since KitKat is